waleedalmadhab/search_choices/README.md

 ## Platforms

-This widget has been successfully tested on iOS, Android and [Chrome](https://searchchoices.jod.li).
+This widget has been successfully tested on iOS, [Android](https://searchchoices.jod.li/app-release.apk), [Linux](https://searchchoices.jod.li/search_choices_example_linux_bundle_x64.tar.bz2) and [Chrome](https://searchchoices.jod.li).
+It is expected to work fine on MacOS and Windows.

 ## Examples